 Luminar also has some layer support, although this is nowhere near as powerful as that which is available in something like Photoshop, or some of the other Lightroom alternatives in our list.

-That said, there are additional features being rolled out in the form of extensions.
-These are paid addons which extend the featureset, and include noise reduction, HDR merge, background removal, and so on.
+If you opt for the one-off price, which I would recommend, Luminar includes a number of extensions.
+These are extend the featureset, and include noise reduction, HDR merge, background removal, and so on.

 Of course, if you’d like an all-in-one solution and like the look of the extensions, by all means go for it.
 Luminar also regularly run deals, so you might be able to pick everything up at a great price.